bringauto/etna/scripts/README.md

 - is a submodule so it needs to be initialized by:
 - - `git submodule update --init --recursive`

+### create_docker_compose_for_testing

+- creates a new docker-compose.yml with docker images replaced by desired images built from local repositories
+- run the script by `python3 create_docker_compose_for_testing.py`
+- the config file `docker_compose_for_testing.json` needs to be adjusted
+- - etna_path needs to point to the root directory of the etna repository
+- - to build a docker image from a local repository, change the replace tag to true and set the path to the root directory of that repository

 ## Arguments

 ### third_party_monitoring